Xilinx/SME-Developer-Labs/FFMPEG_Lab.md

 #### Optional: Playing video
 You can run ffplay to view any video using the excutable inside the same directory.
-However, just aware that ffplay is very slow on F1 instance.
+However, be aware that playing video over RDP is not very efficient and frames will be skipped.
+Since the "blur" preset was applied, the filtered video appears blurred.
+Make sure to close the player after you have confirmed the output is filtered as expected.

 Original:
 ```bash